-Cake is one of those fantastic things in life that you can made with relatively few ingredients and near infinite flavour possibilities.
-Also I happen to love cake.
+Cake is one of those fantastic things in life that you can make with relatively few ingredients and near infinite flavour possibilities.
+Also, I happen to love cake.
 Who doesn’t love cake?
+Today though we’re going slightly more complicated with a chocolate porter cake.
+Yup, beer, chocolate and cake all in the one spot.
+Bliss.

 Since beer is quite liquid-like (you know, being a beer and all) I went for the syrup option.
 In other words, removing most of the water content from the beer, thus not making a disgusting slushy by accident.
 This also has the added benefit of removing the bitter alcohol taste of the beer as you boil it down.
 The end result was possibly a little more evaporated than I intended (and tasted exactly how you’d imagine 300ml of porter boiled down to about 40ml to taste, and then a little more intense).